bioinf/Sibelia/C-SIBELIA.md

 directory with "C-Sibelia.py" is in your "PATH" environment variable or input files are in the same folder with "C-Sibelia.py".

-Please not that "C-Sibelia" is available for "Linux"-based OS' only, use virtual machine with "Linux" or our web-server to run it:
+Please not that "C-Sibelia" is available for "Unix"-like OS only, use virtual machine or our web-server to run it:

 	http://etool.me/software/sibelia